 Lately, I’ve been branching out with the genres of shows and movies I’m watching and seeking a real sense of adventure in them.
 I want to see the foods people eat in different countries, learn about diverse and distant ecosystems, and follow the quests of unlikely heroes in fantastical worlds.
 Seeing these new perspectives has served as such a source of inspiration when I’m surrounded by so much of the same.

 During a time where we’re advised to stay home and are stuck seeing so much of the same news, it’s so easy to fall into repetitive patterns of thinking and behaving.
 But for me, taking the time to take care of my needs, decluttering my thoughts, and actively reminding myself of the world around me has really shifted my perspective and helped me recenter myself.
 This has boosted my creativity level loads and led me to perceive my situation more positively.

-WRITTEN BY Addie Joseph Baruch College in Manhattan
+Baruch College in Manhattan